Last Updated on

-Vitamin B5, also termed as pantothenic acid, plays a vital role in helping a person lead a healthy life.
+Vitamin B5 or pantothenic acid plays a vital role in helping a person lead a healthy life.
 It helps the body convert the food consumed into energy.
-It has been named ‘pantothenic’ because it is naturally found in many food sources meaning it is absorbed ‘from everywhere.’
-A multitude of benefits of vitamin B5 can be enumerated.
-It is found as coenzyme A which helps in chemical reactions.
+It has been named ‘pantothenic’ because it is naturally found in many food sources, which means it is absorbed from everywhere.
 It turns carbohydrate into glucose that produces energy.
 This vitamin, like other vitamins and essential nutrients, is important for the health of a pregnant woman.
 In this article, learn more about this vitamin, its importance in pregnancy, food sources, and more.

 What is Pantothenic Acid?